LuisNinoF/LuisNinoF/README.md

 ## Objective

-I’m currently expanding my software expertise by programming ARM microcontrollers to create smart products.
+I’m currently expanding my software expertise by programming ARM microcontrollers to develop smarter products.
 I am now eager to transition to the field of embedded systems and IoT.

 ## Skills
 To demonstrate my skills, I have developed the following projects.
 Go ahead and click on your favorite: